maximevince/IoT-devroom-fosdem/README.md

 Thousands of keen developers come to FOSDEM.
 There's no better event in Europe for reaching out to free and open source developers.

 ### Date
-The IoT devroom will be on Saturday 4th February, 2017.
+The IoT devroom will be on Sunday 4th February, 2018.

 ### How to Submit a Proposal
 If you have an IoT project you'd like to present, please submit it via FOSDEM's Pentabarf web tool.
 You will create an account (if you don't have one from a previous year), and select the "Internet of Things devroom" as the track.